colbyj/bride-of-frankensystem/docs/building/storing_custom_data.rst

 Storing Custom Data
 ===================

 Questionnaire responses are stored automatically — BOFS creates the database columns from your question IDs and writes each submission for you.
-Task data (trial results, reaction times, event logs) doesn't have that automatic path.
+Task data — the trial-level measurements an embedded task produces, such as reaction times, accuracy, scores, or event sequences — doesn't have that automatic path.
 Custom tables give it one.

 A custom table is a JSON file that describes the columns you want.
-BOFS creates the corresponding database table at startup and exposes an HTTP endpoint your JavaScript can POST to.
+BOFS creates the corresponding database table at startup and accepts rows at the address ``/table/<name>``.
+The JavaScript running your task sends each row there as a standard web request (a POST); the examples below use JavaScript's built-in ``fetch`` function.

 Defining a Table
 ----------------